Abdelrahman47-code/Number-Recognition--Bharat/README.md

 ## Overview

-This is the repo for my second task as an Artificial Intelligence Intern at SYNC INTERN'S. This project aims to accurately recognize handwritten digits using a deep learning approach.
+This project aims to accurately recognize handwritten digits using a deep learning approach.
 The MNIST dataset contains 28x28 grayscale images of digits from 0 to 9.
 The project explores various techniques such as data augmentation, learning rate scheduling, dropout regularization, early stopping, and more to improve the model's accuracy and generalization.

 This hands-on project in digit recognition using deep learning was an exhilarating experience.
 The use of various techniques, coupled with model evaluation and interactive visualizations, enabled the creation of a robust digit recognition model.
 The project serves as a stepping stone for exploring deep learning applications and continues to inspire further exploration in the world of AI.